mcantelon/fashion-quest/doc/source/elements.rst

 Props are defined in a file called `props.yaml` within the `props` subdirectory of the game directory.

-The example below, from the "Fashion Quest: Daydream" demonstration game, defines a dresser located in a location with the unique identifier `bedroom`.
+The example below defines a dresser located in a location with the unique identifier `bedroom`.
 The dresser can be opened by the player and contains another prop, a pack of `smokes`.

 .. literalinclude:: examples/dresser.yaml

-Props, such as the example below from the "Pirate Adventure" demonstration game, can have one or more aliases.
+Props, as the example below shows, can have one or more aliases.
 The aliases can be used by players to refer to the prop.

 .. literalinclude:: examples/alias.yaml